rifqialf/customer-churn-elt/README.md

 ### Data Ingestion
 The ingestion folder mainly contains Python-based notebooks to ingest each of the 5 raw files.
-One master notebook runs all of the ingestion notebooks.
+One master notebook runs all of the ingestion notebooks in sequence (not in parallel as to not overload the cores, although it is capable of doing parallel ingestion in this project).

 The main steps of data ingestion for all files are similar:
 1. Create schema using StructField and StructType.
 This approach seems to provide tidier code and easy to maintain once the schema evolves.